 Mileage

-Effective January 1, 2023, the mileage rate for business use of a vehicle is 65.5 cents per mile —an increase from the 62.5 cents per mile rate for the last six months of 2022, which itself increased from the 58.5 center per mile rate effective at the beginning of 2022.
-The mileage rate for use of a vehicle for medical or moving purposes for 2023 remained steady at 22 cents per mile, consistent with the midyear rate change in 2022.
-That was increased from 18 centers per mile at the beginning of 2022.
-The standard mileage deduction rate for volunteer or charitable use of a vehicle remains 14 cents per mile.
+Effective January 1, 2024, the mileage rate used to calculate the deductible cost of operating an automobile for business use of a vehicle is 67.0 cents per mile — an increase from the 65.5 cents per mile rate in 2023.
+The mileage rate for use of a vehicle for medical or moving purposes for 2024 is 21 cents per mile, a decrease by 1 cent from 2023.
+The standard mileage deduction rate for volunteer or charitable use of a vehicle, which is set by statute, remains 14 cents per mile.

 2023: